USPTO Examiner RUGGIERO OLIVIA MASON - Art Unit 1729

 Executive Summary

-Examiner RUGGIERO, OLIVIA MASON works in Art Unit 1729 and has examined 1 patent applications in our dataset.
-With an allowance rate of 100.0%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Examiner RUGGIERO, OLIVIA MASON works in Art Unit 1729 and has examined 21 patent applications in our dataset.
+With an allowance rate of 66.7%, this examiner has a below-average tendency to allow applications.
 Applications typically reach final disposition in approximately 43 months.

 Allowance Patterns

-Examiner RUGGIERO, OLIVIA MASON's allowance rate of 100.0% places them in the 93% percentile among all USPTO examiners.
-This examiner is more likely to allow applications than most examiners at the USPTO.
+Examiner RUGGIERO, OLIVIA MASON's allowance rate of 66.7% places them in the 27% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns

-On average, applications examined by RUGGIERO, OLIVIA MASON receive 1.00 office actions before reaching final disposition.
-This places the examiner in the 7% percentile for office actions issued.
-This examiner issues significantly fewer office actions than most examiners.
+On average, applications examined by RUGGIERO, OLIVIA MASON receive 2.14 office actions before reaching final disposition.
+This places the examiner in the 58% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

 Prosecution Timeline